DefAP/defap/README.md

 ## Installation

 DefAP is a Python (Python 3.6.9 tested) code that runs in a command-line interface using Linux (tested on Ubuntu 18.04.5 LTS) or MacOS (tested on ...).
-The following modules are required.
+The following modules are required:
 - numpy
 - scipy